Human genetic enhancement: Behavior

+There has been a great anticipation of gene editing technology to modify genes and regulate our biology since the invention of recombinant DNA technology.
+These expectations, however, have mostly gone unmet.
+Evaluation of the appropriate uses of germline interventions in reproductive medicine should not be based on concerns about enhancement or eugenics, despite the fact that gene editing research has advanced significantly toward clinical application.

+Cystic fibrosis (CF) is a hereditary disease caused by mutations in the Cystic fibrosis transmembrane conductance regulator (CFTR) gene.
+While 90% of CF patients can be treated, current treatments are not curative and do not address the entire spectrum of CFTR mutations.
+Therefore, a comprehensive, long-term therapy is needed to treat all CF patients once and for all.
+CRISPR/Cas gene editing technologies are being developed as a viable platform for genetic treatment.
+However, the difficulties of delivering enough CFTR gene and sustaining expression in the lungs has hampered gene therapy's efficacy.
+Recent technical breakthroughs, including as viral and non-viral vector transport, alternative nucleic acid technologies, and new technologies like mRNA and CRISPR gene editing, have taken use of our understanding of CF biology and airway epithelium.

+Human gene transfer has held the promise of a lasting remedy to hereditary illnesses such as cystic fibrosis (CF) since its conception and use.
+The emergence of sophisticated technologies that allow for site-specific alteration with programmable nucleases has greatly revitalized the area of gene therapy.
 There is some research going on on the hypothetical treatment of psychiatric disorders by means of gene therapy.
 It is assumed that, with gene-transfer techniques, it is possible (in experimental settings using animal models) to alter CNS gene expression and thereby the intrinsic generation of molecules involved in neural plasticity and neural regeneration, and thereby modifying ultimately behaviour.

 In recent years, it was possible to modify ethanol intake in animal models.
 Specifically, this was done by targeting the expression of the aldehyde dehydrogenase gene (ALDH2), lead to a significantly altered alcohol-drinking behaviour.
 Reduction of p11, a serotonin receptor binding protein, in the nucleus accumbens led to depression-like behaviour in rodents, while restoration of the p11 gene expression in this anatomical area reversed this behaviour.